 Essential Oil Safety Summary

-• Source incense that is made using pure, authentic plant materials and organic when possible.
+- Source essential oils and incense that are made using pure, authentic plant materials and organic when possible.
+For sustainable and ethical incense, check out Higher Mind Incense, and to find sustainable essential oils, visit Aromatics International.

 Article Written By Melissa Szaro